Skip to main content

 About our District

 The South-Western City School District is located in the southern gateway of Central Ohio.
 The 119-square-mile district encompasses most of the southwestern quadrant of Franklin County, including a substantial portion of the City of Columbus.
-South-Western is the second-largest public school district in the County and the sixth-largest in the State of Ohio, serving approximately 21,000 students and their families.
+South-Western is the second-largest public school district in the County and the fifth-largest in the State of Ohio, serving approximately 21,000 students and their families.

-The SWCSD is comprised of 16 elementary schools, five intermediate schools, five middle schools, four high schools, one career-technical academy, a special needs preschool..
+The SWCSD is comprised of 16 elementary schools, five intermediate schools, five middle schools, four high schools, one career-technical academy, a special needs preschool.

 The History of the South-Western City School District